harp-lab/slog-lang1/doc/repl_and_runslog.md

 ```

 ## REPL
-- The -R options puts you in the REPL to introspect on facts in the database.
+- The -R options drops in the REPL to introspect on facts in the database.
-- And it lets you do exactly that, just `dump <rel-name>`, it dumps the facts and you can look through them.
+- Running `dump <rel-name>`, dumps the facts in the relation.
 ![REPL2.png](./images/REPL2.png)
 - `relations` lists all the relations in the database including the internal intermediate ones.
 ![REPL3.png](./images/REPL3.png)
-- In Slog, we cannot directly print to the terminal.
-Instead, we might consider building up an output relation, for example `print-out`, which we will populate with any output we want to see.
+- In doesn't support directly printing to the terminal.
+Instead, one might consider building up an output relation, for example `print-out`, which can be populated with any output, then dumped once in REPL.
 A sample program might look like this:
 ```slog
 ; hello.slog
 (welcome-msg 0 "hello-world")